 So without further ado, TheReviewGeek team present our picks for the best Korean Dramas of 2021 so far!

 Adapted from the web comic Yeoshingangrim, True Beauty centers on a high school girl called Ju-Kyung.
-Bullied for her ugly looks and forced out of school, Ju-Kyung eventually stumbles upon make-up tutorials online and manages to transform her looks overnight.
+Bullied for her looks and forced out of school, Ju-Kyung eventually stumbles upon make-up tutorials online and transforms her looks overnight.

 Run On is a wonderful slice of life drama, centering on themes of acceptance, belonging and purpose.
 With well written characters, an evolving, progressive storyline and a great blend of humour, romance and drama, Run On is certainly in the running for one of the best Korean dramas of 2021.

 The story itself centers around two couples and their differing circumstances that bring them together.
 The main focus early on is that of former track star Seon-Gyeom.
 After getting caught up in a scandal, stopping his fellow sprinter Woo-Sik from being bullied in the locker rooms, he quits.

 In the midst of all this is gentle Mi-Joo, who works as a subtitle translator for movies.
 Dedicating long hours to her job, she’s eventually given a job working as Seon-Gyeom’s translation, which occurs around the time Seon-Gyeom makes the bold choice to leave track behind.

 There’s a light, breezy tone to this slice of life drama and it’s helped along by an eclectic supporting cast too.

 Based on the web comic Kyeongirowoon Somoon, The Uncanny Counter feels like a heady blend of Mystic Pop-Up Bar, Search and a special superhero team-up like The Avengers.

 The main premise revolves around a group of Noodle Bar owners known as the Counters.
 They’ve been chosen by spirits within the realm of Yung to hunt down demonic forces on Earth.